jdmgroup/SNOBFit_for_chemical_optimisations/practical_snobfit_tutorial.md

 ```

-#### This should be all of the information that you need to successfully run a soft constrained optimisation using our SNOBFit interface, for a chemical synthesis.
+#### This should be all of the information that you need to successfully run a soft constrained optimisation using our SNOBFit interface, for a chemical synthesis. :microscope: :thumbsup: